 Richardson says that the language used to craft the policy was taken entirely from existing Federal Supreme Court rulings.

-Adam Hochberg is journalism instructor at UNC Chapel Hill and a Fellow at The Poynter Institute for Media Studies.
+Adam Hochberg is a journalism instructor at UNC Chapel Hill and a Fellow at The Poynter Institute for Media Studies.
 Some of Hochberg’s specialties include new media, digital media and social media curriculum.

 “It strikes me as a big overreaction,” Hochberg says of the KBOR policy.
 “I can’t defend the professor who sent out this tweet – I think it was way over the top – but is this a real problem where you need to rewrite that statewide policy because one guy sent out one tasteless tweet?”

 “The two things that jump out at me in this policy is, first of all prohibition against any kind of comment ‘…that is contrary to the best interest of university.’
 That is really broad language, and it doesn’t take too much imagination to come up with examples where that might be a real thicket patch,” he says.

 “Do we really want to say that we don’t want anybody associated with the university to ever express any view on social media about anything that might be considered ‘detrimental’ to harmony on campus?”

 Many are asking why a blanket policy was created when all six institutions governed by KBOR already have standards for appropriate public communication.
 Vice President for Academic Affairs for Wichita State University, Tony Vizzini, says he understands that reaction.

 “The question is ‘Why is there a need to call this out if we already understand checks and balances?’”
 Vizzini says.